jina-ai/faq/faq_main.md

 ## Jina installation causing a problem on Macbook?

 Jina's installation on Macbook can be because of the M1 chip.
 Jina runs smoothly on Macbooks with Intel chips, but due to recent advancements in processors, the M1 is relatively new and can throw some problems.
-To fix this, please follow the steps written in this blog [TO BE BACKLINKED]
+To fix this, please follow the steps written [in this blog.](https://docs.jina.ai/get-started/install/troubleshooting/#on-mac-m1)

 # Technical Concepts